oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Inference methods: *Dense* and *Hist*
 -------------------------------------

-*Dense* and *hist* inference methods perform prediction in the same way: to solve the problem for each given query vector :math:`x_i`, the algorithm does the following:
+*Dense* and *hist* inference methods perform prediction in the same way.
+To solve the problem for each given query vector :math:`x_i`, the algorithm does the following:

 .. tabs::